Annual Ryegrass vs Perennial Ryegrass – The Main Differences

 Perennial Ryegrass (Lolium Perenne) Explained

-Perennial ryegrass offers a long service life year after year as a lawn or pasture grass in the Northern USA.
 Just like annual ryegrass, perennial ryegrass is a cool-season grass that is noted for its quick germination, and due to its versatility is often incorporated in grass seed mixtures with other grasses.
+Did you know that perennial ryegrass germinates faster than any other common lawn grass?

-Similarly, it can tolerate wet soils, but does not offer great performance during drought or long periods of high temperatures.
-Furthermore, it cannot withstand severe winters, and does not do well in low fertility soils that are dry in the summer
+Similarly, it can tolerate wet soils but does not offer great performance during drought or long periods of high temperatures.
+Furthermore, it cannot withstand severe winters and does not do well in low-fertility soils that are dry in the summer

-For example, perennial ryegrass seed is often mixed with Kentucky bluegrass (a cold-season grass that is very slow to germinate) seed to add strength, and allow the latter to repair itself, while the former is in its full growth mode.
+For example, perennial ryegrass seed is often mixed with Kentucky bluegrass (a cold-season grass that is very slow to germinate) seed to add strength and allow the latter to repair itself, while the former is in its full growth mode.

 It can also be overseeded in dormant bermudagrass (a perennial warm-season grass) lawns, as doing so will provide green color throughout the winter as the bermudagrass loses its color in the fall.

 There are more than 200 varieties of perennial ryegrass currently sold in the US market, and worldwide.
-Each of these varieties is developed in a bid to improve color, leaf structure, resistances to coldness, drought, diseases, and lower growth for mowing heights.
+Each of these varieties is developed in a bid to improve color, leaf structure, resistance to coldness, drought, diseases, and lower growth for mowing heights.

 Perennial Ryegrass Key Benefits